 Environmental Sustainability Internship (4 credits)

-The internship provides concentrated practice at an organization whose core work addresses issues raised in this program.
-At the internship, students integrate and refine their theoretical understanding, build and develop skills, and grow in their understanding of future career paths.
-Facilitated reflection, written assignments, and activities that include time at another student’s internship site, integrate the internship experiences with the other courses.
-Students work a minimum of 160 hours at their placement, 12-15 hours/week for 12 weeks during the program.
+The Environmental Sustainability Internship provides concentrated practice, and facilitates student learning on many levels.
+Students integrate and refine their theoretical understanding, build and develop skills, gain a greater understanding of methods of social change, and grow in their understanding of career possibilities.
+Through facilitated reflection, written assignments, and activities that include time at another student’s internship site, the internship experiences are carefully integrated with the other courses.
+Students work a minimum of 160 hours at their placement, 12-15 hours each week for thirteen weeks of the program.

 Below are details of a few recently completed internships and projects.
 Note that internship sites can change semester to semester in response to the needs of local organizations, and when possible, in response to the specific interests of students in the program.